WhyAsh5114/capacitor-notification-reader/README.md

 - Action buttons with inline reply support
 - Progress information for download/upload notifications
 - Call-style specific data (caller name)

+**Note:** When the NotificationListenerService first connects (e.g., when your app is installed or after device reboot), it automatically loads all currently active notifications into the database.
+This ensures you have a complete history from the moment the service starts.

 ## Usage Examples